 Frequently Asked Questions

-The most common reasons are to:
+Some of the most common reasons are to:

 - Explore the feasibility of genetic (DNA) testing for cancer-predisposing genes.

-A cancer risk consult provides:
+A cancer genetics consult provides:

-- Facts about cancer screening and genetic testing.
+- Facts about genetic testing.

 Learning this may relieve anxiety, provide a sense of control, and play a role in maintaining good health.